Qatar: Military

 The Qatar Armed Forces consist of 12,000 personnel in the Qatari Emiri Land Forces, 2,500 in the Navy, 2,000 in the Air Force, and 5,000 in the Internal Security Forces.
-In 2008 Qatar spent US$2.6 billion on its military, which was 2% of the GDP, and its military spending increased to US$7.49 billion as of 2022.
 After the Arab spring events in 2011 and a diplomatic incident with Saudi Arabia and other Gulf countries in 2014, Qatar started expanding its armed forces.
-The country introduced conscription in 2013, the first Gulf state to do so in recent years.
-It is mandatory for Qatari male citizens to serve for up to 4 months, though not all of them are called up.
-The national service term was extended to one year in 2018.
+The country introduced conscription in 2013, the first Gulf state to do so in recent years, and extended the service term in 2018, requiring male Qatari citizens who are called up to serve one year.
 About 2,000 conscripts pass through the Qatar Armed Forces annually.

-Military service has become more popular in Qatar due to the recent tensions with Saudi Arabia and the UAE.
-Since 2017, Qatar has also purchased large quantities of equipment from European countries and the United States, making its air force one of the largest among the Gulf states.
+In 2008 Qatar spent US$2.6 billion on its military, which was 2% of the GDP, and its military spending increased to US$7.49 billion as of 2022.
 The Stockholm International Peace Research Institute (SIPRI) found that in 2010–2014 Qatar was the 46th-largest arms importer in the world.
 SIPRI writes that Qatar's plans to transform and significantly enlarge its armed forces have accelerated.
 In 2015, Qatar was the 16th largest arms importer in the world, and in 2016, it was the 11th largest, according to SIPRI.
+Since 2017, Qatar has purchased large quantities of equipment from European countries and the United States, making its air force one of the largest among the Gulf states.
+According to research published in November 2024, Qatar has dramatically increased its military power, as its expenditure grew by 434%.
+Corruption in arms trading, especially bribery, has been one consequence.

-Qatar has signed defense pacts with the United States, the United Kingdom, and France.
-The forward headquarters of United States Central Command, Al Udeid Air Base, is located in Qatar and houses about 10,000 American military personnel.
+Qatar has signed defence pacts with the US, the UK, and France.
+The forward headquarters of United States Central Command, Al Udeid Air Base, is located in Qatar and houses about 10,000 US military personnel.
 During the 2011 military intervention in Libya, Qatar deployed six Mirage 2000 fighter jets to assist the NATO air campaign against the Libyan government and special forces to provide training to Libyan rebels.
-During the Saudi-led intervention in the Yemeni civil war in September 2015, Qatar sent 1,000 troops, 200 armored vehicles, and 30 Apache helicopters to assist with Saudi military operations.
-As a result of the diplomatic crisis with Saudi Arabia that began in June 2017, Qatar withdrew its forces from Yemen.
+During the Saudi-led intervention in the Yemeni civil war from 2015, Qatar sent 1,000 troops, 200 armoured vehicles, and 30 Apache helicopters to assist with Saudi military operations.
+Qatar withdrew its forces from Yemen due to the diplomatic crisis with Saudi Arabia in 2017.
 Qatar is the 29th most peaceful country in the world, according to the 2024 Global Peace Index.

-According to research published in November 2024, Qatar has dramatically increased its military power, as its expenditure grew by 434%.
-Corruption in arms trading, especially bribery, has been one consequence.